 Gerald is recognised as one of the leading practitioners in the country in the very niche area of election law.
 He has extensive knowledge of all aspects of electoral law, including the regulation of candidates and the regime of corrupt and illegal practices under the Representation of the People Act 1983, and the regulation of registered parties under the Political Parties, Elections and Referendums Act 2000.

-Gerald has been involved in a number of the leading Election Law cases including, R v Fiona Jones (1999), Ahmed v Kennedy (2003), Knight v Nicholls (2004) and the Slough Election Petition.
-He also represented Phil Woolas who was lost his Oldham and Saddleworth parliamentary seat following an appeal by the Lib Dem candidate Elwyn Watkins.
-He has represented many individual politicians in bringing and defending election petitions as well as advising on possible criminal allegations for breaches of election law.
+Gerald has been involved in a number of the leading electoral law cases including R v Fiona Jones (1999), Ahmed v Kennedy (2003), Knight v Nicholls (2004) and the Slough Election Petition.
+He also represented former minister Phil Woolas MP who was lost his Oldham and Saddleworth parliamentary seat following an election court challenge by the Lib Dem candidate Elwyn Watkins.

 Gerald advised and represented members and officers of The Labour Party throughout the police investigation into “cash for honours” and election funding and throughout the police enquiry into the Parliamentary expenses scandal.